natepill/Hashtag-Sentiment-Tracker/README.md

 ### Installing and Usage

-To utilize this application, visit: {INSERT LIVE LINK} and enter the hashtag you wish to track the emotion behind.
+To utilize this application, visit: https://hashtag-emotion-chart.herokuapp.com/ and enter the hashtag you wish to track the emotion behind.

 For local usage run the following commands:
 * git clone https://github.com/natepill/Hashtag-Sentiment-Tracker.git